checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 These developments have led many to switch from Puppeteer to Playwright.
 This guide aims to show what practical steps are necessary and what new possibilities this transition enables.
 Do not let the length of this article discourage you - in most cases the migration is quick and painless.

-## What to change in existing scripts
+## What to change in your scripts - short version

-If you have Puppeteer scripts you want to migrate over to Playwright, the following checklist will guide you through exactly what you will have to change.

-> Did we forget anything?
-Please let us know by getting in touch, or {{< newtabref  href="https://github.com/checkly/checklyhq.com" title="submit your own PR" >}}.

-## In summary - The cheat sheet
+Below you can find a cheat sheet with Puppeteer commands and the corresponding evolution in Playwright.
+Keep reading for a longer, more in-depth explanation of each change.

 Remember to add `await` as necessary.